 The Southpaw stance is famous for its ability to confuse even the most skilled fighters in a boxing fight.
-Have a look at these best boxers with Southpaw stance and follow their lifestyles to get yourself a stronger paw!
+Have a look at these best boxers with a Southpaw stance and follow their lifestyles to get yourself a stronger paw!

 1. Manny Pacquiao

-The greatest boxer of 21st Century, Manny has etched his name in history since becoming the only boxer to champion eight weight divisions.
+The greatest boxer of the 21st Century, Manny has etched his name in history since becoming the only boxer to champion eight weight divisions.
 An aggressive fighter, Manny has perfected the Southpaw stance mixed with his agility and powerful moves.
 He started out as a professional at the tender age of 16 and practiced the skill while fighting matches to support his family.

 Sweating it out at the gym is as important for the world champion as much as spending time in the rink.
 He indulges in running, heavy-bag speed training, shadow boxing, and plyometrics to up his fighting skills.
 He believes that these high-intensity exercises use muscle fibers quickly and prepares them better for Boxing matches which require a quick response technique.

 2. Hector Camacho

 The Puerto Rican “Macho” man, Hector Camacho was the most confident showman and professional fighter of all times.
 As a teen, he was ingenious and started out as an amateur street fighter, before being put into professional boxing by his high school teacher.

 Picking up the sport professionally, “Macho” demonstrated this inner fighter and began rising to win championships in multiple weight categories (six titles in five categories).
 Camacho was known for his rapid hand and footwork combined with swift counterpunching.
 The street fighter in him aided him wonderfully to perform the most unprecedented moves on his opponents.
 Hector stood out as an unexpected boxer to analyze and face during his entire career by blending multiple fighting styles into the one he loved the most.